vishwanathakuthota/RetrievalGPT/README.md

 - [@vishwanathakuthota](https://github.com/vishwachintu/)

-If you have any questions or inquiries, please contact us at vish@drpinnacle.com.
+If you have any questions or inquiries, please contact at vish@drpinnacle.com.

 Happy Document Retrieval with RetrievalGPT!